-You’ve worked hard on your engineering business over the years and you’re ready to sell for a nice profit and retire.
-But you’ve got a lot of questions.
-Questions like: “How do I know how to price my engineering business?” and “How do I know the right steps in how to sell my engineering business fast?”
-While the idea of selling and trying to get the best price may seem intimidating, all it takes is engaging with experience and the right approach.
+You’ve worked hard on your engineering business over the years and you might be ready to retire.
+But you’ve got a lot of questions such as: “How do I know how to price my engineering business?” and “How do I know the right steps to sell my engineering business?”
+While the idea of selling and trying to get the best price may seem intimidating, all it takes is engaging with someone with experience and the right approach.

 Steps to Take for Selling Your Engineering Business

 The first step to take when you have an engineering business for sale is to get it professionally evaluated.
 You’re an engineer, not a financial service professional, and there’s too much of a chance you will miss something that could allow you to put a greater valuation on your business than you realize.
 Factors like assets and liabilities and cash flow are only part of the equation, and a good advisor will recognize that and give you a reliable estimate you can use in negotiating the best sale price.

 Another important step is finding the right buyers.
 Engineering is a rather broad category, and what one investor means when they say they are looking to invest in an engineering company may be vastly different from what the next one means.
 It’s a good idea to research potential buyers and make sure you are marketing to the right people.

 One more very important consideration you may want to take into account is how much of the business is actually your personal "brand."
 As an engineer and a business owner, it is also possible that you built the business around yourself and your skills.
 Assuming you are leaving the business when you exit, will you be taking everything that makes the business what it is with you?
 If this is the case, potential buyers will see that and may judge your business to be worthless.

 For this reason, it’s important to be sure that you have a very clear organizational plan in place and skilled managers who can keep the business running the same way you do before you consider leaving.

 Selling an Engineering Firm Confidentially with an Engineering Business Broker